Having Problems Sending Email Because Your ISP is Blacklisted?

 What’s the Solution?

 WebMail: One solution is to send outbound email via a WebMail service, like LuxSci’s WebMail portal.
-WebMail services are accessed by a web browser (like FireFox or Internet Explorer) will not generally include your IP address in the message header (LuxSci’s won’t) and thus any blacklisting of your IP address will not be an issue.
-However, what about sending via SMTP with your favorite Outlook or Thunderbird program?
+WebMail services are accessed by a web browser (like Chrome, FireFox, or Internet Explorer) will not generally include your computer’s IP address in the message header (LuxSci’s won’t) and thus any blacklisting of your IP address will not be an issue.

 LuxSci has had a solution to this issue for a very long time — our “Anonymous SMTP Service“.
-With this approach, the user configures his/her email program to send outbound email via a special alternate port (which we use for all sorts of things related to the special handling of outbound email for customers).
-When sent via the anonymous port, all kinds of unneeded information is removed from the message headers such as:
+With this approach, the user configures his/her email program to send outbound email via a special alternate port (either 587, 6025, or 6465, which we use for all sorts of things related to special care and handling of outbound email for customers).
+When sent via an anonymous SMTP port, all kinds of unneeded information is removed from the message headers such as:

 - What email program you are using